Install PyTorch on NYU Greene High Performance Computing Cluster.

 print(torch.cuda.is_available())

-Common commands associated with non-interactive jobs
+Common commands associated with non-interactive jobs:

 Miscellaneous